Cyber security analyst

 Training often takes place on the job, and you may receive mentoring support and advice from more experienced colleagues.

-Some employers, such as those offering graduate training schemes, may fund you to complete an MSc in information/cyber security while you're on the programme.
+Some employers offer graduate training schemes, which typically last up to two years and involve undertaking a range of placements on rotation.
+Your employer may fund you to complete an MSc in information/cyber security while you're on the programme.

-The NCSC lists bodies which they have certified to assess information assurance professionals.
-The NCSC Certified Training scheme offers courses delivered by a range of training providers at different levels: an 'awareness' level for those new to cyber security and an 'application' level which is more in-depth.
+The NCSC certifies courses that have been assessed as offering high-quality cyber security training through its NCSC Certified Training scheme.
+These courses are delivered by a range of training providers at different levels: an 'awareness' level for those new to cyber security and an 'application' level which is more in-depth.

 Career prospects

-Cyber security is a fast-growing field and cyber security skills are in demand, especially within large organisations and those financial services institutions.
+Cyber security is a fast-growing field and cyber security skills are in demand, especially for those with the right combination of skills, knowledge and experience.
+There is likely to be more scope for career progression within larger organisations and financial services institutions.

 You'll typically start in an entry-level or junior cyber security role.
 After building up several years of experience you could progress into roles such as senior cyber security analyst or consultant.

-Career prospects are good for people with the right combination of skills, knowledge and experience.
-Achieving relevant certifications is helpful for your development and progression as many employers specify these as role requirements.
+Achieving relevant certifications is helpful for your career development and progression as many employers specify these as role requirements.
+There is now also the opportunity to become chartered.